See Disneyland’s Main Street Electrical Parade From Your Home On March 7

 Disney had originally hired a Chicago company to create the floats, but when the float contractor fell behind schedule, Disney decided to create their own bringing in a team of temporary workers installing and hand-tinting 500,000 light bulbs.
 Despite the problems faced during the parade’s rehearsal (a float crashed into one of the buildings and some of the performer’s costumes emitted sparks) the parade went off without a hitch when it performed for the first time on June 17, 1972.

-Today, the parade features characters and music inspired by favorite animated movies including Alice in Wonderland, Pinocchio, Cinderella and Snow White and the Seven Dwarfs in addition to appearances by Mickey, Minnie, Goofy, Donald and Pluto.
+Today, the parade features characters and music inspired by favorite animated movies including Alice in Wonderland, Pinocchio, Cinderella, and Snow White and the Seven Dwarfs in addition to appearances by Mickey, Minnie, Goofy, Donald and Pluto.

 Was lucky enough to see the Main Street Electrical Parade at Disneyland yesterday.
 Haven’t seen it in forever, so I’m glad it’s back! pic.twitter.com/taujvrNxFG